NirajDKshirsagar/Web-Scraping/README.md

 # Web-Scraping

-Scraped the data from wikepedia about List of Lasgest Companies in United Stated by revenue
+Scraped the data from wikepedia about List of Largest Companies in United Stated by revenue